is life a recipe

 We, of course, washed all the food down with our friend Ha Noi Bia, and a bottle of local Vietnamese plonk (a bit sweet for me).
 What did we eat for this fine feast on board:

-• Soup – a basic stock of beef and add in chopped beef, potatoes, carrots, celery, some egg white, and chopped coriander – that’s it, simple but very tasty;
+• Soup – a basic stock of beef, and add in chopped beef, potatoes, carrots, celery, some egg white, and chopped coriander – that’s it, simple but very tasty,

 • Prawns – simply salted and pan-fried.
 Still warm when served and with a little of the pepper/lime/salt/chili dip made these just sublime.
-Ollie ended up polishing off 3 of these on his own;
+Ollie ended up polishing off 3 of these on his own,

-Salted and fried jumbo prawns – oh my goodness, and just look at the presentation.
+• Salted and fried jumbo prawns – oh my goodness, and just look at the presentation.
 Again back to that tiny kitchen and him banging out 7 dishes like this…

 • Tofu – breaded and deep fried.
-We had this with some soy sauce for dipping, or again the salt/white pepper/chili chopped/lime juice to mix to a paste as a condiment;
+We had this with some soy sauce for dipping, or again the salt/white pepper/chili chopped/lime juice to mix to a paste as a condiment,

 • Beef with Vietnamese Herbs.
 Damn, this was good.
-Almost like butter, the meat melted in your mouth;
+Almost like butter, the meat melted in your mouth,

 • Steamed Fish with Lemon Grass.
 A picture paints a thousand words right, but what it can’t do is share the smell of this dish.
 Fresh, fragrant lemon, not a hint of anything fishy.
-Simply take a firm white flesh fish, gut and de-scale, score the skin on either side, and lay in foil.
-On top sprinkle some crushed stalks of lemon grass, some carrot and tomato, and basically just steam until the fish is cooked through.
-Again simple but man was it effective;
+Simply take a firm white flesh fish, gut and de-scale, score the skin on either side, and lay it in foil.
+On top sprinkle some crushed stalks of lemon grass, some carrot and tomato, and just steam until the fish is cooked through.
+Again simple but man was it effective,

 Here is the masterful fish dish – just stunning.
 Again bear in mind this guy is pumping these dishes out from a shoe cupboard

-• Mussels – These were local freshwater mussels, so the shell is a little lighter in color than we’re used to in the UK.
+• Mussels– These were local freshwater mussels, so the shell is a little lighter in color than we’re used to in the UK.
 I have to assume you could use any mussel for this dish.
 Pre-cook the mussels in hot water until they open.
 Then stuff with Spring onion/garlic/lemon grass, that you have stir-fried to release the fragrance.
-Then wrap individually in foil and steam or barbecue.
-These are just delicious, and yes I did recreate these back in Singapore, even putting them into the cookbook I wrote to raise money for Tabitha Foundation, Cambodia.

 Little secret parcels that threw out a beautiful aroma when unwrapped.
 The lemon grass steam wafted into the air.
 Not fishy at all and a little smaller than I am used to because they are freshwater – even yours truly had a go